Next Start

 Before his NASCAR career, Jason always enjoyed working with his hands, tearing things apart and putting things back together.
 He served 8 years in the Army, including a 9-month stint in Iraq.

-No Experience, No Problem at NASCAR Tech
+No Experience, No Problem

-After graduating NTI in 2005, Jason's career at Hendrick Motorsports evolved to tearing down cylinder heads, to moving into dyno testing, to going on the road as an engine tuner.
+After graduating in 2005, Jason's career at Hendrick Motorsports evolved to tearing down cylinder heads, to moving into dyno testing, to going on the road as an engine tuner.
 He shares some advice for students who are in his former shoes.

 “Keep your ears open, keep your eyes open, and keep your mouth shut,” Jason advises.